vitest-dev/vitest/docs/guide/reporters.md

 ```
 The outputted XML contains nested `testsuites` and `testcase` tags.
 You can use the environment variables `VITEST_JUNIT_SUITE_NAME` and `VITEST_JUNIT_CLASSNAME` to configure their `name` and `classname` attributes, respectively.

-### JSON reporter
+### JSON Reporter

 Outputs a report of the test results in JSON format.
-Can either be printed to the terminal or written to a file using the [`outputFile`](##Reporter-Output) configuration option.
+Can either be printed to the terminal or written to a file using the [`outputFile`](/config/#outputfile) configuration option.

 :::code-group
 ```bash [CLI]